Copyright of standards

 than the customer who has purchased the standard or has a license to use them through SFS ONLINE service.

 For example, copies of standards shall not be provided as an appendix to a call for tenders, an offer or possible marketing material.
 In addition, standards shall not be published in Intranet or Internet without a written consent of Finnish Standards Association.
-When standards are used through SFS ONLINE service, the rights of use are described in a license agreement which the customer has to accept.
+When standards are used through SFS Online subscription platform, the rights of use are described in a license agreement which the customer has to accept.

-Storing electronic copies of standards on the company Intranet for internal use is allowed if the organization has signed a license agreement with SFS.
+Storing electronic copies of standards on the company Intranet for internal use is allowed if the organization has got a license to do so from SFS and payed a license fee.

 WatermarkingEmbedding digital watermarks is a technique to identify the rightful licensee.
 The watermark displays the customer company, and if the standards is downloaded as a pdf, the download date on each page of the standard.